unh-comp-master-project/unh-comp-master-project.github.io/advising-and-support.md

     advisors, thesis committee members, and other guests in the second to last week of the term.

-### Faculty Advisor
+### Project/Thesis Advisor
-The faculty advisor is responsible for helping you to:
+The project/thesis advisor is responsible for helping you to:
 * Define the goal, objectives, scope, and outcomes of your project/thesis
     * *Master's Thesis*: Select your thesis committee
 * Identify and use appropriate methods and tools